JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-04-15-paligemma-2-mix.md

 ### Prompting

 In general, the PaliGemma models are very sensitive to the prompt’s syntax and patterns.
-But based on the following Hugging Face article when using PaliGemma 2 mix models, open-ended prompts yield better performance than the previously required task-prefixed prompts.
+But based on the following Hugging Face [article](https://huggingface.co/blog/paligemma2mix) when using PaliGemma 2 mix models, open-ended prompts yield better performance than the previously required task-prefixed prompts.
 Earlier, task-specific prefixes were essential, like

-- “caption {lang}\n”: Short captions
+- `"caption {lang}\n"`: Short captions
-- “describe {lang}\n”: More descriptive captions
+- `"describe {lang}\n"`: More descriptive captions
-- “ocr”: Optical character recognition
+- `"ocr"`: Optical character recognition
-- “answer {lang} {question}\n”: Question answering about the image contents
+- `"answer {lang} {question}\n"`: Question answering about the image contents
-- “question {lang} {answer}\n”: Question generation for a given answer
+- `"question {lang} {answer}\n"`: Question generation for a given answer

-However, two specific tasks — object detection and image segmentation — still exclusively require task prefixes:
+However, two specific tasks - **object detection** and **image segmentation** - still exclusively require task prefixes:

-- "detect {object description} ; {object description} ; ...\n": Locate multiple objects in an image and return the bounding boxes for those objects
+- `"detect {object description} ; {object description} ; ...\n"`: Locate multiple objects in an image and return the bounding boxes for those objects
-- "segment {object description} ; {object description} ; ...\n": Locate the area occupied by multiple objects in an image to create an image segmentation for that object
+- `"segment {object description} ; {object description} ; ...\n"`: Locate the area occupied by multiple objects in an image to create an image segmentation for that object

 # Image Segmentation